Pick-up Artist Culture: Feminist critiques

 • Clift, Elana J. (2007).
 Picking Up and Acting Out: Politics of Masculinity in the Seduction Community.
 PhD thesis, Department of American Studies, The University of Texas at Austin, May.

 • Hambling-Jones, O., & Merrison, A. J. (2012).
-Inequity in the Pursuit of Intimacy: An Analysis of British Pick-up Artist Interactions.
+Inequity in the pursuit of intimacy: An analysis of British pick-up artist interactions.
 Journal of Pragmatics, 44(9), 1115-1127.

-• O’Neill, Rachel.
-(2015) The Work of Seduction: Intimacy and Subjectivity in the London ‘Seduction Community’.
-Sociological Research Online, 20(4).
+• O’Neill, R. (2015) The Work of Seduction: Intimacy and Subjectivity in the London ‘Seduction Community’.
+Sociological Research Online, 20(4): 5.

 • O’Neill, Rachel.
 (2018).
 Seduction: Men, Masculinity and Mediated Intimacy.
 Polity.